18F/18f-scaffolding/README.md

 Downloads the 18F brand assets, either in whole or in part.
 Useful as a periodic check to keep assets up-to-date.

+### Extra scripts

+This repo also includes some scripts for standalone use, either in continuous integration services or on cloud.gov.
+- `cf-db.sh`: get a `psql` binary for use on cloud.gov and connect to the database.
+- `deploy.sh`: a deployment script for deploying from a continuous integration service

 ## Contributing

 See [CONTRIBUTING](CONTRIBUTING.md) for additional information.